-Week #5 of the Polymer Clay Challenge includes an oval pin made with an Etching Alternative veneer, brass strips and brass wire.
+Week #19 of the 2017 Weekly Polymer Clay Challenge includes another shawl pin made from an Etching Alternative veneer, regular clay and twisted copper wire.

 Week #18 of the 2017 Weekly Polymer Clay Challenge includes a new shawl pin using the Etching Alternative veneer, regular clay as backing and twisted copper wire.